yifan0414/CSNote/01-Project/NJUICS/tutorial/PA0 世界诞生的前夜 开发环境配置/0-6 Getting Source Code for PAs.md

 # RTFSC and Enjoy

 If you are new to GNU/Linux and finish this tutorial by yourself, congratulations!
 You have learned a lot!
-The most important, you have learned STFW and RTFM for using new tools and trouble-shooting. (<font color="#ff0000">反思一下, 你真的做到了吗?</font>) With these skills, you can solve lots of troubles by yourself during PAs, as well as in the future.
+The most important, you have learned STFW and RTFM for using new tools and trouble-shooting. (<font color=" #ff0000 ">反思一下, 你真的做到了吗?</font>) With these skills, you can solve lots of troubles by yourself during PAs, as well as in the future.

 In PA1, the first thing you will do is to [RTFSC](http://i.linuxtoy.org/docs/guide/ch48s06.html).
 If you have troubles during reading the source code, go to RTFM: